Course EAS 6312: Geodynamics

 • Kearey, P. & F.J.
 Vine, Global Tectonics, Blackwell Publishing, 333 pp., 1996.

 Class Communications: You will occasionally receive class information via email to your prism account.
-Because this information may not be communicated in class, you should be sure to read messages identified as [EAS 6312].
-In emailing me for class, please add [EAS 6312] to the subject line and identify yourself by name in the message since not all prism accounts clearly identify the email's author.
+Because this information may not be communicated in class, you should be sure to read messages identified as [EAS: Geodynamics].
+In emailing me for class, please add [EAS: Geodynamics] to the subject line and identify yourself by name in the message since not all prism accounts clearly identify the email's author.

 Course Outline: